-(e) Other Reserves
+(e) Other reserves

-Other reserves represents the fair value assets of the merger.
-This was created as a result of the merger between Satisfac Direct Credit Union Ltd and Powerstate Credit Union Ltd on 1st October 2009.
+Other reserves represents the fair value assets that were created as a result of the merger between Satisfac Direct Credit Union Ltd and Powerstate Credit Union Ltd on 1st October 2009.
 The reserve was created as per AASB 3: Business Combinations, where assets and liabilities held by Powerstate Credit Union Ltd were transferred at fair value.
 This reserve represents the net fair value of net assets received.
 With the intangible asset being fully amortised as at 30 June 2016 the reserve has been transferred to retained earnings.

 Note 22.
-FINANCING FACILITIES
+Financing Facilities

 The Credit Union has access to the following lines of credit:

+O Company of the comp 2017 2016

-2016 \$'000 2015 \$'000
+\$'000 \$'000

-Total Facilities Available
+Total facilities available

 Overdraft facilities 5,000 5,000

 5,000 5,000

 Facilities not utilised at balance date

 Overdraft facilities 5,000 5,000

 5,000 5,000

-The above facilities are established through Cuscal Ltd and secured against a fixed and floating charge over the assets of the Credit Union.
-Interest on these facilities is charged at prevailing market rates.
+For the financial year ended 30 June 2016 the above facilities were established through Cuscal Ltd and secured against a fixed and floating charge over the assets of the Credit Union.
+For the financial year ended 30 June 2017 the above facilities are secured against a security deposit held with Cuscal Ltd.

+Interest charged on these facilities and received on the security deposit are at prevailing market rates.